coffeeflash/tobisyurt/_posts/2022-01-12-backup_strategy.md

 ## Critical Data
 The critical data is in RAID 1 mode "Mirror"[^1].
 Maybe I will upgrade that to RAID 5 in the near future.
 This would provide more performance and capacity.
 These RAID Levels serve me the right amount of "High Availability".
 If one drive fails I have time to replace it and everything keeps running.
 On top of that i make nightly replication on another disk in the same machine and on a external disk.
 I have two external disks which I rotate weekly.
 One is always attached and gets the newest replications and one is kept in my car as an off-site backup.
 My car is not in the same building, it is always parked a couple of 100 m away.
 So in case of a disaster in the building, it should be fine.

+The drives in the server are not encrypted.
+The probability to get robbed at home is low, but with the car we go to all sorts of locations, therefore the external drives need to be encrypted.
+I used the default of TrueNAS, which is AES-256-GCM.

 ## Common Data
 My second data category has no high availability requirements, but backups are necessary.
 I thought of two possible scenarios: